 Giving from your IRA is a tax-smart way to ensure public broadcasting continues to enrich the lives of our family, friends and neighbors in South Carolina and beyond.
 A gift made from your IRA will never count as income but will always make a difference.
 SCETV and SC Public Radio program supporters interested in making an IRA rollover gift are encouraged to consult with their financial advisors.

+For more detailed information about giving through your IRA, please visit the IRS website.
 Here are frequently asked questions that can help you evaluate the benefits of making a gift from your IRA:

 The IRA Charitable Rollover allows donors to make “qualified charitable distributions” directly from a retirement plan.
 Gifts up to $100,000 are excluded from federal income.
 For couples filing a joint tax return, each spouse can exclude up to $100,000 for a maximum of $200,000 each year.

 You are making a qualified charitable distribution if:

 - You are at least 70½ years old at the time the distribution is made.

 - The distribution is made from either a Traditional or Roth IRA.

 - The distribution is made to a qualified charitable organization, like the ETV Endowment of South Carolina, Inc.

 Yes.
 The IRA rollover gift will count towards a donor’s yearly RMD.